 The effective date(s)

 Any proposed adjustments to Obligated Exit Capacity as a result of Exit Capacity Substitution from notional exit points (i.e. as a result of Exit Capacity Revision) will be implemented subject to the Authority not vetoing the proposal in accordance with Special Condition 9.13 of the Licence.
-In the event that any of the proposals are vetoed National Grid will not revise the Obligated Exit Capacity (nor place Exit Capacity at notional exit points) and will undertake such investment as National Grid deems, at its sole discretion, appropriate.
+In the event that any of the proposals are vetoed National Gas Transmission will not revise the Obligated Exit Capacity (nor place Exit Capacity at notional exit points) and will undertake such investment as National Gas Transmission deems, at its sole discretion, appropriate.

 In the period following allocation of capacity to Users and before revision proposals are approved or vetoed there will be uncertainty as to the quantity of unsold Exit Capacity available to Users and Reservation Parties via the IP Auctions, the Annual Application Window and the ad-hoc, PARCA or IP PARCA application processes.
-During this period National Grid will determine such quantities to be withheld from applicants until a decision has been made by the Authority on National Grid’s revision proposals.
+During this period National Gas Transmission will determine such quantities to be withheld from applicants until a decision has been made by the Authority on National Gas Transmission’s revision proposals.
 The quantity withheld shall be equal to the proposed substitution quantities, if known, at recipient NTS Exit Points.

 Annex 1: Indicative Gas Flow Direction in the NTS for each LDZ.